Multiple dispersive bounds. II) Sub-threshold branch-cuts: Analysis of the spacelike experimental and lattice data on the charged kaon form factor

 We have performed an analogous analysis by replacing the experimental data with the LQCD results of the HotQCD Collaboration\,\cite{Ding:2024lfj}.
 These are much more precise than the experimental determinations of $F_{K^\pm}^{(em)}(Q^2)$ by approximately one order of magnitude.
 As already anticipated, we include in the analysis only the lattice points up to $Q^2 \simeq 0.4$ GeV$^2$ and extrapolate our $z$-expansions up to $Q^2 \simeq 28$ GeV$^2$ to compare with the remaining LQCD data.
 The results are collected in Fig.\,\ref{fig:charged_kaon_HotQCD24_q0}, where the $z$-expansions are truncated at order $M = 6$.

-We observe again that: ~ i) the use of the double bound improves the extrapolation at large $Q^2$ by a factor of $\sim 2$ with respect to the use of the single, total bound; ~ ii) the two BGL expansions implementing properly the unitarity constraints are nicely consistent with the lattice QCD data up to $Q^2 \simeq 28$ GeV$^2$, and ~ iii) the expansion in terms of Szeg\H{o} polynomials, which takes into account only the unitarity constraint on the pair-production arc, is only marginally consistent with the lattice QCD data at large $Q^2$.
+We observe again that: ~ i) the use of the double bound improves the extrapolation at large $Q^2$ by a factor of $\sim 2$ with respect to the use of the single, total bound; ~ ii) the two BGL expansions implementing properly the unitarity constraints are consistent with the lattice QCD data up to $Q^2 \simeq 28$ GeV$^2$, and ~ iii) the expansion in terms of Szeg\H{o} polynomials, which takes into account only the unitarity constraint on the pair-production arc, is consistent with the lattice QCD data at large $Q^2$, i.e.\,in the region where the LQCD data points are not used in the fitting procedure; however, the coefficients $b_k$ of the expansion\,(\ref{eq:BGL_VD}) turn out to have large absolute values, leading to $\sum_{k = 0}^M b_k^2 >> \chi^U / \chi_+^U \simeq 1.1$, which implies that unitarity on the full arc is badly violated.

 We now move to the other choice considered for the kinematical function $\phi^{q_1 q_2}(z)$ , namely $q = q_1 + q_2 = 3.5$.
 For the bound $\chi_{\rm extra}^U$ we use the estimate given by Eq.\,(\ref{eq:chiextraU_q3.5}), which is much larger than the pair-production contribution $\chi_+^U$, given by Eq.\,(\ref{eq:chi+U}), by a factor of $\approx 240$.
 Thus, at $q = 3.5$ the total bound $\chi^U = \chi_+^U + \chi_{\rm extra}^U$ is largely dominated by the contribution $\chi_{\rm extra}^U$ outside the pair-production arc.
-In what follows we will limit ourselves to the two BGL expansions properly compatible with unitarity constraints, i.e.\,those based on Eq.\,(\ref{eq:BGL_truncated}) with either the double bound\,(\ref{eq:unitarity_pair_truncated})-(\ref{eq:unitarity_extra_truncated}) or the single, total bound\,(\ref{eq:unitarity_truncated}).
+In what follows, we will leave out the results corresponding to the expansion\,(\ref{eq:BGL_Szego}), expressed in terms of Szeg\H{o} polynomials.
+As previously shown at $q = 0$ and checked also at $q = 3.5$, this approach violates badly unitarity on the full arc, introducing therefore non-unitarity effects already at the level of the $z$-expansion.
+Our aim is to focus on the results of the two BGL $z$-expansions properly compatible with unitarity, i.e.\,those based on Eq.\,(\ref{eq:BGL_truncated}) with either the double bound\,(\ref{eq:unitarity_pair_truncated})-(\ref{eq:unitarity_extra_truncated}) or the single, total bound\,(\ref{eq:unitarity_truncated}).

 The comparison of the predicted bands for $F_{K^\pm}^{(em)}(Q^2)$, obtained using simultaneously the two experimental datasets from FNAL\,\cite{Dally:1980dj} and CERN\,\cite{Amendolia:1986ui}, is shown in Fig.\,\ref{fig:charged_kaon_FNAL+CERN_q3.5}, where we have truncated the $z$-expansions at order $M = 8$.
 For the two expansions the value of the reduced (correlated) $\chi^2$-variable turns out to be equal to $\chi^2 / (d.o.f.) \simeq 1.4$.